ace-design/JustificationDiagram/README.md

 ## Tips and tricks

-### Saving Variables in the Workflow
+### Saving global variables in the Workflow

-If you want to save variables, such as the input or output of your project, there is a tip for you.
+If you want to save variables, such as the input or output of your project, there is a tricks for you.

 ```
 name: Java CI with Maven